 We are of the opinion that the management's review includes a fair description of the issues dealt with.

-The annual report is recommended for approval at the general meeting.
+The annual report is recommended for approval by the general meeting.

-Sørvágur the 15th of March 2018
+Sørvágur the 14th of March 2019

+Executive Management:

 Jóhanna á Bergi CEO Marius Davidsen CFO

-Board af directors:
+Board of directors:

-Niels Mortensen Chairman Kaj Johannessen Næstformaður Vice-chairman Laila Hentze
+Niels Mortensen Chairman Kaj Johannessen Vice-chairman Laila Hentze

-Fróði Magnussen

-Hanna Svabo
+Fróði Magnussen Hanna Svabo Jóhan Mikkelsen -

-Janus Rein

 This annual report was adopted at the Annual General Meeting on:

 Chairman: